paulsammut/RoboDolf/readme.md

 ![RDS Framework Architecture](images/RDS_framework.png)

-All this is implemented in LabVIEW using the Actor Framework and LV-OOP as an added framework called the RDS Framework.
-This had to be done because the LabVIEW Actor Framework does not have native functionality for one to many message broadcasting.
+This framework was written because the LabVIEW Actor Framework does not have native functionality for one to many message broadcasting.
 Each actor must have access to a queue handle for any actor it wants to send messages to.
-This was overcome by creating an actor called an RDS Router, and by creating an RDS Parent Node that has functionality to subscribe to a list of messages, send messages to the router and receive messages from the router.
+This was overcome by creating an actor called the RDS Router, and by creating an RDS Parent class that has functionality to subscribe to a list of messages; send messages to the router; and receive messages from the router.
 In this way, each actor only needs to have the queue handle of the RDS Router Actor, sending it messages and not worrying about who needs to see them.
 All messages are wrapped in an RDS Message class which allows the RDS Router to handle them regardless of their specific type implementation.

+This framework allows for all common functionality to be shared across actors and allowed one developer to be able to quickly code the robotic sub-systems.
+Operational overhead was minimal and all inter-actor communications was handled by performant LabVIEW queues, and implemented in the battle-tested LabVIEW Actor Framework.

 ## RDS Actors